 FTP only offers a way to download and upload files and to view directory contents.
 On the other hand, NTFS offers a numerous features beyond that, such as file locking, that are not available via FTP.

 Limited Compatibility with Certain FTP Servers

-To confirm whether DriveMaker works with your FTP server, use the freeware version for as long as you like.
+To confirm whether DriveMaker works with your FTP or SFTP server, use the freeware version for as long as you like.
 Use IIS7+ or BackupChain FTP server targeting an underlying NTFS volume for best results.

 We do not offer tech support if you are using the freeware edition or if you use FTP servers other than IIS7+ or BackupChain’s embedded FTP server.

 DriveMaker Plus may also be purchased separately.
 Note that each computer needs a separate DriveMaker Plus license.

 Check out the DriveMaker FAQ for additional details.

 Please contact sales for a quote and to make a purchase, or purchase directly from FastSpring: